aytugsevgi/Exercism-Solutions/README.md

 This script automating your swift unit tests.
 Script handle the terminal outputs, it shows

-- Compiling errors,
+- Compiling errors
-- Failed tests,
+- Failed tests
 - Which packages encountered errors
-- Average test success results.
+- Average test success results

 ## Applying a script on any new push: